 ## <character> <character>

-Finally, the MultiAssayExperiment object also contains fitted parameters of the site calling models.
+Finally, the MultiAssayExperiment object also contains fitted parameters of the beta-binomial mixture models.

 ## bg_proportion fg_proportion alpha_m6A_bg beta_m6A_bg alpha_m6A_fg